s-kachroo/s-kachroo.github.io/_pages/about.md

 </p>

 <p align="justify">
-In my recent role as a Practicum Student Technical Lead at Volkswagen Group of America, I led the development of a scalable Digital Twin IDE, optimizing real-time data integration and reducing development time by 27%.
-Previously, as a Software Engineer Intern at The New York Times, I contributed to a native advertisement library, impacting 2M+ daily users and driving $104M+ in projected revenue.
+In my recent role as a Practicum Technical Lead Intern at Volkswagen Group of America, I led the development of a scalable Digital Twin IDE, optimizing real-time data integration and reducing development time by 27%.
+Previously, as a Software Engineer Intern at The New York Times, I developed the native advertisement library for their Android and iOS platform, impacting 2M+ daily users and driving $104M+ in projected revenue.

-During my tenure at Vymo Asia, I owned multiple features in a high-throughput production system used by 1M+ users, with responsibilities ranging from frontend and backend development to production deployments.
+During my tenure at Vymo Asia, I owned multiple frontend and backend features in a high-throughput production system used by 1M+ users, with responsibilities ranging from frontend and backend development to production deployments.
 I also tackled critical security vulnerabilities and contributed to a significant refactoring project, optimizing the system’s performance by 25%.
 </p>

 <p align="justify">